-After referral, we will work with you to assess your needs and wishes and use this information to create a support plan.
-The plan will help you work towards goals and promote your recovery.
-You may then receive support from a service arranged by us.
+After referral, we will work with you to assess your needs and wishes.
+With this information we will create a support plan.
+You may receive support from a service arranged by us.

 Self-directed support will provide you with a range of options, including receiving a direct payment to enable you to buy support services of your choice.